mxenabled/rubiks/README.md

 Rubiks is a Ruby gem that generates an OLAP schema to XML and JSON.

-## Usage
+## Installation

 Run `gem install rubiks` to install the gem on its own.

-Or you can add the following to your Gemfile in the private gems section and run the `bundle` command to install it.
+Or you can add the following to your Gemfile and run the `bundle` command to install it.

     gem 'rubiks'